sheldonjpowell/double_tap_project/README.md

 *Sheldon
   - Did the header and footer
-  - Worked on the first page (landing)
+  - Worked on the first page body (Landing)

 *Katelyn
-  - Worked on the Last two pages (Signin and Login
+  - Worked on the Last two pages (Signin and Login)

 *Tugce
-  - Worked on the second page (How it Works)
+  - Worked on the first page and second page body section (How it Works)
+  -